reservoirinvest/options/README.md

 # Program left at:
+- Using [vulture](https://github.com/jendrikseipp/vulture/) to remove dead code
+- Build a separate `base.py` - separated from `utils.py` which will:
+   - have an `options.pkl` with lots and computed_margins based on strike closest to market price from IB
+      - for nse it will also have option price, rom and pop
+      - for snp option price, rom and pop will be NaN
+   - have a `history.pkl` with all underlying's daily history for 365 days

 ## Generating the right margins and expPrice - independent of IBKR - for nse

-- `tests\scrape_nse_margins.ipynb`.
+- `tests\zerodha_scrape.ipynb`.

-    - Make scraping for marigins from Zerodha.
+    - Make scraping for margins from Zerodha.
 SAMCO seems unreliable.

 - Compute `margins` for NSE
     - Integrate lots to df_opts of a symbol